 Is reading a bloggers post enough to get them noticed?
 Reading posts helps bloggers increase their engagement but unfortunately, it takes a lot more effort to get noticed.
 Smaller bloggers have a particularly hard time getting themselves out there because often times they don’t know what to do to take their blog to the next level.
-Do you want to help Life With Spina Bifida go to the next level?
+Do you want to help my blog go to the next level?
 Here are a few simple things you can do to help make that happen.
 Every bit counts even if it seems small because everyone has to start somewhere.

 Follow them on social media– Like many jobs won’t choose candidates without experience many brands won’t choose bloggers without a large social media following.
 Many small bloggers are unable to apply for many sponsorships because their social media following is not large enough so if you want to help and increase the chances of them getting a potential job opportunity, follow them on social media!

 Comments on their posts/ like their posts- Some days are rough but when a reader leaves me a comment on one of my posts it is so inspiring it reminds me of why I blog.
 When a blogger applies for a sponsorship opportunity not only do they check your social media following but they also check your blog to see how engaging your audience is.
 It doesn’t matter if you have a thousand followers nine times out of ten if you don’t have an engaging audience you won’t get chosen.